Alliance of Sahel States

-The economic outlook for AES countries is positive (Burkina 5.494%, Mali 3.751%, and Niger 9.869% GDP growth in 2024), with Niger becoming the 3rd fastest growing economy in the world and the fastest growing economy in Africa in 2024, though nations of the AES are among the least developed in the world as measured by the Human Development Index.
-Factors such as prolonged periods of ineffective governance, external geopolitical influences, jihadist groups, and imbalanced trade agreements that provided minimal infrastructure improvement or benefits to local populations, contributed to economic and social challenges in these countries.
-The NGO Amnesty International has accused AES governments of engaging in routine human rights violations including arbitrary detentions, forced disappearances, and massacres of civilians.
+The bloc's economic growth is high, with GDP growing by 6.51% in 2024 and Niger achieving one of the fastest growing economies in the world and in Africa in 2024, though nations of the AES are among the least developed in the world as measured by the Human Development Index.

+The region faces numerous challenges, including prolonged periods of ineffective governance, external geopolitical interference, jihadist groups and insurgencies, and imbalanced trade agreements.
+Amnesty International has accused AES governments of engaging in routine human rights violations including arbitrary detentions, forced disappearances, and massacres of civilians.
 AES states have all pledged to suspend military rule and return to civilian rule, but these plans have been delayed in each of these countries as the governments work towards increased integration.

-The AES successfully launched a common biometric passport and identity card travel documents in January 2025 to coincide with the formalization of the AES confederation and exit from ECOWAS.
-The passport, launched to facilitate travel for AES citizens, meets international standards.
-In September 2025, Burkina Faso went a step further and eliminated visa fees for all African travelers, although travelers must still complete an online application for approval.

-Within the territory of the AES, there are various terrorist and insurgent groups including ISSP, Jama'at Nasr al-Islam wal Muslimin, and various separatist rebels fighting in Northern Mali such as the Azawad Movement.
-In 2024, the AES cut off military relations with Western powers and replaced Western military forces on their territory with Russian mercenaries, specifically the Wagner Group.
-It has also cut diplomatic ties and expelled ambassadors from some Western countries such as Sweden following critical statements regarding its rapprochement with Russia.